Leebro10/LegalisAI-Test-lee-/README.md

 # LegalisAI: Real Estate Legal Case Assistant
-A specialized legal chatbot leveraging the power of the **InLegalBERT** model to respond to user queries related to real estate cases.
+A specialized legal assistant leveraging the power of the **InLegalBERT** model to respond to user queries related to real estate cases (Info.
+Retrieval + Deep Learning Model) based solution.

 ---